mwistrand/toy-robot/README.md

 npm test               # Run all tests
 ```

+#### Missing Tests

+- The UI's `RobotService` is missing tests, partly due to a lack of time, and partly due to the need to mock out the socket client.
+Admittedly, integration tests or e2e tests would be far preferable and valuable than mocking out a socket client.

 ## Database

 The application uses SQLite to store robot position history.
 The database file (`robot.db`) is created automatically on first run.